Chia-Network/chialisp-web/docs/tutorials/offers_cli_tutorial.md

 ```
 <br/>

-Even though the Maker has the same amount of money as before, there are now two coins that sum to 1 XCH.
+Even though the Maker's balance hasn't changed, there are now two coins that sum to 1 XCH.
 The maker can now recreate the old offer:

 ```bash
 (venv) $ chia wallet make_offer -o 1:0.1 -r 2:10 -p ~/offers/0.1xch_for_10usds.offer